Honors College Seminars

 In an honors course, you'll get the facts and something more - an invitation to dig deep and think critically.
 Honors courses tend to be smaller, more in-depth and designed to spark individual exploration of a topic.
 In your first year or two you'll have the opportunity to take honors sections of core courses in math and science and in the humanities, and all honors students can apply for a seat in our hugely popular honors seminars, listed below.

-Click on each course series to see what's on offer for the fall 2019 semester.
+Click on each course series to see what's on offer for the upcoming semester.
 For a list of past and current Honors College course offerings, visit our seminar archive.

 In these three-credit-hour interdisciplinary seminars top professors and campus leaders invite a select group of students into their world of amazing research, providing an in-depth exploration of cutting-edge topics in a variety of fields.
 Students must apply to participate, and if admitted are designated Dean's Signature Scholars, a great plus for the resume.